 Class attendance is strongly encouraged.
 Students are expected to attend all classes as scheduled and exercise regularity and punctuality in attendance.
-Excessive absences may affect a student's final grade Absences will exams.

-be recorded for each class, and no absences will be considered excused.
+Excessive absences may affect a student's final grade.
+Absences will be recorded for each class, and no absences will be considered excused.
 Absences are counted from the first day of the student's registration in the course.
 The attendance policy for classes on special schedules, such as the Health Related Programs, will be announced during the first class meeting by the respective departments.
 These attendance policies take precedence over any other policy.
 Students are responsible for all coursework from the first scheduled day of class.
 Students must abide by coursework and test makeup policy indicated in the course syllabus.
 Exceptions to any attendance policy will be made only for persons required to fulfill military duty, jury duty, or court witness obligations.
-Students must request approval for these exceptions in advance and provide documentation to the Admissions Office on the appropriate campus prior to the scheduled dates of absence.
-Exceptions must be approved by the Dean of Students/Assistant to the Dean of Students.
+Students must request approval for these exceptions in advance and provide documentation to the Admissions Office on the Main Campus prior to the scheduled dates of absence.
+Exceptions must be approved by the College Registrar or the Dean of Students.